developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/about/index.md

 ### Added Features

 * **Escape key support -** allows the ESC key to be remapped to an ASCII or Unicode character or to an EMOJI symbol or to function normally.
-More [about key remapping](../settings/#remappingkeys).
+[About key remapping](../settings/#remappingkeys).
 * **Multi-user Mode -** supports deployment of Primary and Non-Primary Users.
 The latter cannot change EKB settings through the Settings panel or by using the Zebra StageNow staging tool.
-More [about Multi-user Mode](../settings/#remappingkeys).
+[About Multi-user Mode](../setup/#multiusermode).

 -----